Skip to Content

 Ingredients

-• 5 pounds bone-in, beef short ribs
+• 5 pounds bone-in beef short ribs

-• 1 tablespoons kosher salt, plus more for serving
+• 1 tablespoon kosher salt, plus more to taste

 • 2 tablespoons vegetable oil

-• 1 medium onion, finely chopped
+• 1 medium yellow onion, finely chopped

 • 3 celery ribs, finely chopped

-• 2 medium carrots, peeled, finely chopped
+• 2 medium carrots, peeled and finely chopped

 • 4 garlic cloves, thinly sliced